-We specialize in getting rid of Bed Bugs with our safe heat killing method not chemicals!Learn more
+We specialize in getting rid of Bed Bugs with our safe heat killing method!Learn more

 The most common spider found in our area is the house spider.
 It also goes by the name of American House or Domestic Spider.
 It is most often found indoors as the name implies.
 It is not poisonous but just a nuisance to humans.
 It is pictured here in it's normal position hanging upside down in a web.